alphagov/digitalmarketplace-paas-route-service/README.md

   5. Once the container has started successfully, nginx should be listening on the URL and port you configured, e.g. http://localhost:80/robots.txt should show a static page.

-  6. Once you're done, clean up the image and container with `docker-compose down`.
+  6. Once you are done, clean up the image and container with `docker-compose down`.
 To stop the container without removing it, use `docker-compose stop`.

 **Caveat:** This method is less than ideal for locally testing frontend app routing.
 In production, PaaS handles this automagically